GreyCorbel/azure-automation-devops-integration/README.md

 * Dsc Configurations can be automatically compiled and can be automatically published (global and per-runbook setting; configuration-level setting overrides global setting)
 * All managed artefacts can be fully managed (auto-deleted from Azure when not found in source control)

-Everythimg can be easily published to Azure via Azure PowerShell task from Release pipeline and parametrized from release variables, as shown on picture below:
+Everything can be easily published to Azure via Azure PowerShell task from Release pipeline and parametrized from release variables, as shown on picture below:
 ![AzurePowershell Task in TFS Release pipeline](./images/TFS_AzurePowerShellTask.png)

 Code relies on `Az.Resources` and `Az.Automation` PowerShell modules